Iron supplementation for donors with iron deficiency

 Further research

-It now appears that many donors are temporarily unable to donate due to low ferritin.
+It now appears that many donors are temporarily unable to donate at some point due to low ferritin.
 In 2023, this was the case for 50,000 donors.
-It is also known that deferred donors are more likely to stop donating altogether.
-This led to the desire to investigate whether it is possible to actively maintain donors' iron stores, in the form of iron supplementation.
+And when donors don't donate for a longer period, some stop completely.
+This led to the desire to investigate whether it is possible to actively maintain donors' iron stores by providing iron supplements.
+Other research by Jan shows that the majority of donors asked are open to this idea.
+Sanquin believes it is important to carefully weigh the pros and cons of iron supplementation for blood donation and will first seek advice to map this out.